Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/01. Bower, Bootstrap, jQuery/README.md

 1. In this file use the jQuery function that detects a [submit event](https://api.jquery.com/submit/). (hint: remember to prevent the default behavior of the form upon submit).
 1. Use the jQuery `serialize()` function to serialize the form data into a JavaScript object called `post`.
 1. Write the post to the page to the top of the `.list-group` using the jQuery `text()`.

+### jQuery
+1. Use a jQuery function to make something show or hide on the page when you click a button called `Show!` and `Hide!`
+1. Now make the element fade in and out instead.
+1. Use a jQuery function to add or remove the `text-success` class to an element when you click a button called `Success!`.
+1. Add the [jQuery validate](https://jqueryvalidation.org/) plugin and validate that the body of the post exists before you can submit the form.